 \section{Results}

 Here we present the total time-integrated muon neutrino flux (or neutrino fluence) from PBH evaporation, incorporating both the standard Hawking phase and the quantum backreaction from the memory burden (MB) effect.
 We consider two scenarios: (i) evaporation into Standard Model (SM) particles only, and (ii) SM extended by a heavy neutral lepton (HNL) with masses $m_N = 0.2$~GeV and $1.0$~GeV.
 The HNLs are assumed to be kinematically accessible during PBH evaporation, with decay widths into neutrino-rich final states as computed using \texttt{BlackHawk v2.0} secondary modules.
 For each case, we study how varying the MB suppression parameter $k$ affects the neutrino fluence over an observation window of $\tau = 100$~s.

 The spectra are computed using a modified \texttt{BlackHawk v2.0} setup, in which the evaporation rate is entropy-suppressed by a factor $S^{-k}$ in the final stages, and the decay-sourced neutrinos from both SM and HNL final states are fully included.
 The emission is assumed to be flavor-diagonal at the source.

-Figure~\ref{fig1} (top left) shows the time-integrated muon neutrino flux at Earth, after neutrino propagation and flavor conversion.
-We assume an initial flavor composition $(\nu_e : \nu_\mu : \nu_\tau) = (1:0:0$ at the source, which is transformed during propagation according to the Eq.(\ref{eq:Nevents}).
+Figure~\ref{fig1} (top left) shows the total time-integrated muon neutrino flux at Earth, after neutrino propagation and flavor conversion.
+We assume an initial flavor composition $(\nu_e : \nu_\mu : \nu_\tau) = (1:0:0)$ at the source, which is transformed during propagation according to the Eq.(\ref{eq:Nevents}).